Pastry

 Seasonality

-Available fresh daily in bakeries; frozen versions available year-round
+Available fresh daily from bakeries; frozen varieties year-round in retail

 Best Months